 As a satisficing approximation, the transmission of warrant generally occurs iff:

 (TW) If a subject S is warranted in believing p and is warranted in believing that p entails q (and S further recognizes that q follows deductively from these beliefs)—then S acquires, potentially for the first time, a warrant in believing q.
 (Cf. Wright 2000a, p.
 140–141.)

 Yet (TW) should be distinguished from epistemic closure, as discussed by some anti-skeptics (e.g., Dretske 1970).
-Some compatibilists think that the reductio also exemplifies a failure of epistemic closure (see Bernecker 2000, Hale 2000, Sawyer 2006).
-Yet transmission failure is a different affair, if only because epistemic closure concerns “knowledge” rather than “warrant.”
+Some compatibilists think that the reductio also exemplifies a failure of epistemic closure (see Bernecker 2000, Hale 2000, Sawyer 2006, although see Sawyer 2015 for a “contrastive” account that upholds closure).
+Regardless, transmission failure is a different affair, if only because epistemic closure concerns “knowledge” rather than “warrant.”
 Nevertheless, warrant transmission differs even from the “closure of warrant,” characterized as follows:

 (CW) If S is warranted in believing p and warranted in believing that p entails q, then S is warranted in believing q (or is able to be thus warranted).